Ingesting Events

 }

 This structure is used to fan out an event to multiple endpoints for a given tenant.
-It is common and best practise to enable each customer have more than one endpoint and subscribe to specific events on each endpoint.
-You can use this structure to offload the task of determining which of the customers endpoint to receive the event.
+It is common and best practice to enable each customer to have more than one endpoint and subscribe to specific events on each endpoint.
+You can use this structure to offload the task of determining which of the customers’ endpoint to receive the event.
 All you need to supply in this structure is the owner_id, which represents a unique customer in your business.
 Use this endpoint to ingest this structure via the API.

 {